gabriel-rp/daggr/README.md

 yamale==4.0.2
 click==8.0.3
 ```

-`yamale` is used to validate the YAML workflow definition file's schema
+`yamale` is used to validate the YAML workflow definition file's schema.

-`click` is used to simplify the creation of a powerful, feature-rich CLI
+`click` is used to simplify the creation of a powerful, feature-rich CLI.

 ## Development Dependencies
 ```